JamieMCM5/DSA/README.md

     - Combining bubble sort and binary search.
     - Selection Sort, both swapping min and max values to sort an array (arrays)
     - Combining selection sort and binary search.
+    - Relearning fundamental knowledge about hashmaps and sets.